kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc/transcoding-reference.md

 description: Find examples for how to annotate your proto files with HTTP rule mappings so that Gloo Edge can correctly transform incoming HTTP requests.
 ---

 Review examples for how to transcode HTTP/ JSON requests to gRPC requests so that they can be forwarded to your gRPC upstream.
-The examples in this doc are based on the Bookstore app that you deploy as part of the []() guide.
+The examples in this doc are based on the Bookstore app that you deploy as part of the [Transcode HTTP requests to gRPC]({{< versioned_link_path fromRoot="/guides/traffic_management/destination_types/grpc/grpc-transcoding/">}}) guide.

 On this page:
 - [Map a `List` method](#list)